jberlana/JBKenBurns/README.md

 - If you **have a feature request**, open an issue.
 - If you **want to contribute**, submit a pull request.

-Thanks a lot to all the people that has collaborated on this library:
+Thanks a lot to all the people that have collaborated on this library:

 - Peter Steinberger [@steipete](https://github.com/steipete)
 - Orta [@orta](https://github.com/orta)